Coding - Random Walks

 plt.show()

-We see that the distributions of the walker converges, and there are three characteristic features in the convergence: 1.
-The distribution of the walker oscillates with a decaying amplitude and eventually converges.
-2. Nodes of the same degree converge to the same stationary probability.
-3. Nodes with higher degree converge to the higher stationary probability.
+We observe three key features: 1.
+The distribution oscillates with decaying amplitude before converging 2.
+Nodes of the same degree converge to the same stationary probability 3.
+Nodes with higher degree have higher stationary probability

 import pandas as pd